-My research looks at the way that thought and change animates contemporary life and community.
-I am interested in theoretical frameworks that provide the conditions for emancipation and liberation.
-My theoretical orientation is Lacanian and Marxist, and much of my research and writing seeks to bridge the Islamicate and Muslim intellectual traditions with the wider field of Marxist and continental philosophy.
+My theoretical orientation and training is in psychoanalysis and Marxist thought.
+Much of my research and writing seeks to bridge the Islamicate and Muslim intellectual traditions with the wider field of Marxist and continental philosophy.
 I am interested less in examining the ‘what’ in the history of philosophy and more in understanding the ‘how’ — how can thought push boundaries and how does novelty emerge within social and political arrangements?

 You can read my academic publications, essays, book reviews and talks here.